arquitecturaaadcm/mapbakery.github.io/README.md

 ![MODA](images/Changing.png)

 When the map, the location(s) and the directions are known it's time to set the change into action.
-Most technical specialist will be temporarily involved for just a few task.
+Most technical specialists will be temporarily involved for just a few tasks.
 They can use the map and directions to understand the context for their tasks.
 Sometimes things (the unfolding interactions and/or unfolding environment) don't work as anticipated or take things take to long. in that case we must go back to the map and see if we have other locations/directions we can use.

 #### Surprising